stain/jena-docker/jena-fuseki/README.md

     docker run --volumes-from fuseki-data -v /home/stain/ops/chembl19:/staging \
        stain/jena-fuseki ./load.sh chembl19 cco.ttl.gz void.ttl.gz

-**Tip:** You might find it benefitial to run data loading from the data staging directory in order to use tab-completion etc. without exposing the path on the host.
+**Tip:** You might find it beneficial to run data loading from the data staging directory in order to use tab-completion etc. without exposing the path on the host.
 The `./load.sh` will expand patterns like `*.ttl` - you might have to use single quotes (e.g. `'*.ttl'`) on the host to avoid them being expanded